Trans women can use herbal estrogens and progesterones with a medical provider to:

 - to compliment your synthetic hormone regimen.

-These are my top three favorite herbal estrogens focusing on breast tissue development.
+These are my top three favorite herbs focusing on breast tissue development.
 They can be taken all together or individually, following the instructions of your healthcare provider and directions for dosage on the bottle.

 You can expect it to take at least a month to notice any changes, which will likely start with breast tenderness, swelling under the nipple, or slight areola growth.
-Understand that changes will not increase as fast or dramatically as with synthetic estrogens, but nonetheless herbal estrogens are a desirable alternative for many people.
+Understand that changes will not increase as fast or dramatically as with synthetic hormones, but nonetheless herbal estrogens and progesterones are a desirable alternative for many people.

 - Hops have 0.2-20% the potency of estradiol and can increase estrogen levels in the body.